-The reconciliation determines if ledger transactions are missing job cost records, or if variances exist between the cost amount of the ledger transaction and the job cost records.
-After the audit is complete, print the Job Cost Reconciliation report, which lists ledger transactions that are missing cost records or have variances in excess of \$1.
+When you print the Job Cost Reconciliation report, the report lists ledger transactions that are missing cost records or have variances in excess of \$1.

 To determine the cause of each error, review the ledger transaction in the 1-3 Journal Transactions window or in the window of original entry.
 If a transaction does not have a corresponding job cost record, look for situations where cost records have been deleted.
 For example, when you delete a job Sage 100 Contractor deletes all associated records, including the job cost records.